SyncfusionExamples/How-to-design-a-circular-timer-using-WinUI-Radial-Gauge-SfRadialGauge-/README.md

 # How to design a circular timer using WinUI Radial Gauge SfRadialGauge

-This repository contains sample for how to add an image as a background using the [Syncfusion WinUi Radial Gauge](https://help.syncfusion.com/winui/radial-gauge/getting-started) control.
+This repository contains sample for how to design a circular timer using the [Syncfusion WinUi Radial Gauge](https://help.syncfusion.com/winui/radial-gauge/getting-started) control.

 Please refer the KB through this [link]().